 The head of a regional council is called a Regional Chair.
-The chair is usually chosen by a vote of the members of Regional Council.
-Some chairs are directly elected.
+Starting in 2014, the chair will be chosen by the eligible electors in the Region of Durham.
 Durham's Regional Chair is Roger Anderson.
 Pickering is represented at Durham Regional Council by Mayor Dave Ryan, and Regional Councillors Jennifer O'Connell, Bill McLean and Peter Rodrigues.
 These councillors represent us at the Region of Durham as well as the City of Pickering.

 All 7 members of Council are responsible for:

 - the management and administration of the City's resources